Aug 22, 2020 / Microsoft Theatre, Los Angeles, California

 Shawn Porter WINS against Norman Johnson by TKO in Round 1 of 4

 Shawn Porter Bio

 Expect unrelenting intensity and nonstop physical fireworks when 147-pounder Shawn Porter climbs into the ring.
-Trained by his father, Porter compiled 276 wins as a standout amateur before becoming a world champion as a professional.
+Trained by his father, Porter compiled 276 wins as a standout amateur before becoming a two-time world champion as a professional.

 From the field to the ring